antonpp/wdiia/README.md

-# Whose Design Is It Anyway?!
+# Whose Design Is It Anyway?
 A dynamic website that generates a landing page for a {company_name} who's in the business of making {product} whose core value is {core_value}.

 This is a demo of the code-bison model from Google.